It seems we get more than our fair share of rain and flooding in the UK.

 - Carry a waterproof coat and warm clothes in the car

-- Keep your phone charged in case you have to call for help
+- Make sure your phone has enough battery in case you have to call for help

-- Keep up to date with local news bulletins for flooding or road closure information
+- Keep up to date with flooding or road closure information.
+Check regional news bulletins or local Facebook groups

 How to drive in heavy rain